+In this tutorial, you will learn how to boost your Episerver powered CMS performance rankings within YSlow(http://yslow.org/).
 Building a website that loads quickly is a critical step nowadays in order to create a successful website.
-To ensure your Episerver site has a blisteringly fast load speed, it’s a good idea to run a few speed tests against it.
+To ensure your Episerver site has a blisteringly fast load speed, it’s a good idea to run a few performance tools against it.
 There are many tools available on the market to test the loading speed of your Episerver website.
-One of those (and it’s FREE) is Yahoo’s Yslow.
+One of those (and it's FREE) is Yahoo’s Yslow.

 What is Yslow?

-Yslow is a tool that analyses your Episerver web pages and suggests ways that you can improve your pages’ responsiveness.
+YSlow is a tool that analyses your Episerver web pages and suggests ways that you can improve your pages' responsiveness.
 The suggestions are based on Yahoo’s rules for high-performance websites.
 YSlow will create a report that will grade your page and rank how performant it is.
-Yslows report will also include:
+The YSlow report will also include:

-The first time someone visits your website, they need to download everything from the server.
+Add Expires Headers: The first time someone visits your website, they need to download everything from the server.
 By default, each time someone visits your site, they will keep downloading everything on each request.
-One thing you can do to reduce those requests is to make the components cacheable by adding expire headers.
+One thing you can do to reduce those requests is to make your page components browser cacheable.
+This is done by adding expire headers onto the request:

 You can also add expire headers in Episerver like so:

-Today I’ve introduced YSlow and how you can use it to find out how responsive your web site is.
-Performance and optimization is a very specialised process and there’s hardly ever a one shop fit for all websites.
-In this guide, I’ve covered some of the basics that will help you improve your site’s score.
+Today I've introduced YSlow and how you can use it to find out how performant your Episerver website is.
+Performance and optimization is a very specialised process and it is impossible to give a one-stop shop solution that will fix performance issues for all websites.
+In this guide, I've covered some of the basics that will help you improve your site's score.
+Happy Coding 🤘